monsoonmaelstrom/book2/book2.md

 “How do you figure?
 Unless I kill both of them, and probably Christine too, I don’t see a solution.”

 “Give me a couple days.
 In the meantime, I doubt the war college will have any idea we’re back.
 I don’t think Iverson will tell them.
-As far as they’re concerned we’ll be somewhere in the mountains.
+As far as they’re concerned, we’ll be somewhere in the mountains.
 When it comes time to tell them anything, we’ll tell them Lisette died in the pass.”

 “What about Amelia?”
 I ask.
 “She’ll have been back for a couple of weeks, and she knows Lisette didn’t die in the pass.”